olsaarik/aml-horovod-adasum-example/README.md

 python submit.py
 ```

-This will submit the standard MNIST CNN model to train on a cluster of two NC24rs_v3 machines with 4 V100s each.
-The script is also configured to use Infiniband for communication between the machines.
+This will submit the standard MNIST CNN model to train on a cluster of eight NC24 machines with 4 K80s each.

 ## Notes on using horovod-adasum